/The Day I Chose My Son Over My Husband — And Took Back Everything He Stole

 The next morning, I filed for divorce.

-“You lied to me!” he yelled.
+“You lied to me!” he shouted.
 “That wasn’t even a real cop!”

 “I gave you $15,000!”

-“And I gave it to Caleb.
+“And I handed it to Caleb.
 Consider it… reparations.”

-Caleb used part of the money to get a used car and saved the rest for college.
-We moved into a small apartment close to his school.
-Life was quieter, calmer.
+Caleb used part of the money to buy a used car.
+The rest went into savings for college.
+We moved into a small apartment close to his school — nothing fancy, but peaceful.
+Ours.

-One night, we were curled up on the couch watching Parks and Rec when Caleb nudged me.
+A few weeks later, we were curled on the couch watching Parks and Rec.
+Caleb nudged me with his elbow.

 “You really got him good, Mom.”